inductiva/inductiva/docs/explore_api/templating.md

 and that no files are accidentally overwritten.
 This behavior can be changed by setting the `INDUCTIVA_DISABLE_FILEMANAGER_AUTOSUFFIX` environment variable to `True` before instantiating the `TemplateManager` object.
-In this case, if the destination directory already exists, an `FileExistsError` exception will be thrown when instantiating the `TemplateManager` object.
+In this case, if the destination directory already exists, a `FileExistsError` exception will be thrown when instantiating the `TemplateManager` object.

 ```python